2019 in Review

 Renting an Airbnb for a few months enabled me to focus on writing my dissertation and this blog, while also truly getting to know that area.
-While finishing up my research study in Mwanza, Tanzania, I rented my own studio flat (get $60 for new members).
+While finishing up my research study in Mwanza, Tanzania.

 I also took a solo adventure across lake Victoria to visit Ukerewe Island.

 Before the end of my time in Tanzania, I wrote this one-year reflection blog post and received a serendipitous opportunity to participate in a female entrepreneurship retreat in Zanzibar.
 For four days, I lived in luxury with three other boss babes and our mentor Glo from the blog abroad.